 - information related to the management and administration of grants, including grant funding terms and conditions

 - reports on the details and benefits of grant programs

 - financial decisions, including how grant funds achieved objectives

 - grant acquittal reports

-- decisions on grant funding and processes that are made by a minister or their delegate.
+- decisions on grant funding and processes, including if applicable, any advice provided by a minister or their delegate.